monkeyman192/NMSDK/README.txt

 <<<<<<< HEAD
-NMS Custom Model Importer - alpha coded by monkeyman192 and gregkwaste
+NMS Custom Model Importer (pathfinder edition) coded by monkeyman192 and gregkwaste and revised by RaYRoD_TV

 Custom blender addon to export models from blender into a format that is compatible with No Man's Sky.